Kelly Ayotte: Israeli–Palestinian conflict

 In October 2014, Ayotte wrote an op-ed in The Hill criticizing Mahmoud Abbas, writing that the Palestinian Authority president "has embarked on a destructive course harmful to the prospects for rebuilding Gaza and achieving Israeli–Palestinian peace."

 Defense spending

 In October 2011, Ayotte cosponsored a bill with John McCain to control costs associated with major defense acquisition programs.
 She opposed the Defense Department's wish to retire the U.S.'s fleet of Cold War-era A-10 Thunderbolt II jets and redirect those funds elsewhere, arguing that there was no adequate replacement for the plane and citing her husband's experiences flying the A-10 while in the Air Force.

-Iraq, Syria, and ISIL
+Iraq, Syria, and ISIS

 Ayotte criticized President Obama for withdrawing U.S. troops from Iraq in 2011.

 In July 2016, Ayotte released a comprehensive plan to defeat ISIS, including a "more aggressive" campaign of U.S. airstrikes against ISIS in Iraq and Syria.